-Get quotes from local Heating Engineers by taking just a few minutes to fill in our quote form.
+Get quotes from nearby Heating Engineers by taking just a few minutes to fill in our quote form.
 Once you have filled out the quote form we can match you with tradesmen in your area that can complete your job.
 These heating engineers will be more than happy to give you a free quote using their expert knowledge, then you can compare their quotes and choose the one that matches your needs the most.
 We only pass your information on to 3 tradesmen at a time so you are not swamped from trades people.
 If you don't like the first set of quotes simply re-submit the job for free and get a new set of quotes.

 Heating and ventilation (HVAC or H&V) engineers install and service the heating and air conditioning systems found mainly in larger buildings, such as public buildings, offices, factories, universities and hospitals.
 Heating engineers fit heating equipment such as electric boilers, oil-fired or gas boilers and associated pipework systems including radiators in buildings like houses, office blocks, hospitals and schools.
 They can put in ductwork and ventilation systems in large buildings, fit central heating systems and gas fires in homes and make sure they work properly, plan and carry out regular maintenance and repairs on all heating systems to make sure they are working safely and efficiently.

 The most common asks for heating engineers by far is the installing and replacing oil & gas boilers and full central heating systems with controls including thermostatic radiator valves, the radiator itself, room controls and programmers, pipework, valves, hot water tanks and central heating pumps.
 As well as installations, servicing and repairs, heating engineers also carry out minor maintenance work such as insulating pipework or adding corrosion inhibitor to central heating systems.